 As you know, downloading torrents is not a new technology today.
-By contrast, many people seem to be never tired of downloading favorite movies and TV episodes from torrents, and then burning them onto DVD discs for backup or enjoying via a DVD player.
+By contrast, many people seem to be never tired of downloading favorite movies and TV episodes using torrents, and then burning them onto DVD discs for backup or enjoying via a DVD player.

 However, burning movie torrent to DVD doesn't mean burning the .torrent files to DVD.
 The file type with .torrent extension doesn't contain the movie or TV show content itself, but only the metadata information about the movie or group of episodes to be downloaded, such as their names, sizes, and folder structure.